Pyry-Santahuhta/sds-mobile/readme.md

-##
+# Software development skills: Mobile

+# Contents

 Courseworks folder contains the exercises of the tasks 1-3.

-The project folder contains the course project, link to video of project running:
+The project folder contains the course project,

+link to video of project running: